Azure Update Management using Windows Admin Center

 Setting up Azure Update management in Windows Admin Center is very simple.
 First you will need to register your WAC installation with Azure, if you haven’t done this already.
 After that you go to the Update extension and you will find a button to Set up now.

 Now you can configure Azure Update Management from Windows Admin Center.
 You can select your Azure Subscription where you want to deploy the solution.
-You can select an existing Resource Group and Log Analytics Workspace, or you can create a complete new setup.
+You can select an existing Resource Group and Log Analytics Workspace, or you can create a completely new setup.

 This will install the Microsoft Monitoring Agent on your Windows Server, which is used for the Azure Update Management.